-And that was what I grew up knowing about Jews.
+And that was pretty much what I grew up knowing about Jews.

 (Oh yeah, Jewish girls were hot, but that’s another topic.)

-As far as the religion thing goes, if someone is a good human being and pretty much follows the Golden Rule, I don’t care if they worship God, Jesus, Mary, Cows, Trees, idols, hub caps or nothing for that matter – it’s not my business until they start doing harm to me or others.
+As far as the religion thing goes, if someone is a good human being and pretty much follows the Golden Rule, I don’t care if they worship God, Jesus, Mary, Cows, Trees, idols, hubcaps or nothing at all for that matter – it’s not my business until they start doing harm to me or others.

 I’ve always given myself credit for being intelligent, insightful, well-read and open-minded, so I have to ask again.
 What am I missing?

-Is it because people are afraid of what they don’t understand, and project that fear into hatred?
+Is it because people are afraid of what they don’t understand, and project those fears into hatred?